Caribu/react-native-tour/README.md

 {
    //unique name
     name: 'share',

-    //OPTIONAL: delay in ms before rendering the step to screen
-    beforeDelay: 400,

     //OPTIONAL: async function that is waited on before rendering the step
     beforeStep: async () => {}